Gapless topological phases and symmetry-enriched quantum criticality: Introduction

 These two gapped phases are separated by an Ising critical point at $\Delta_c \approx 1.1856$ \cite{Chen03}.
 We point out that, although the bulk correlation length diverges, a twofold degeneracy with open boundaries remains exponentially localized, shown in Fig.~\ref{fig:xiloc}.
 We will show that this Ising CFT is topologically \emph{enriched} by $\pi$-rotations around the principal axes (a $\mathbb Z_2 \times \mathbb Z_2$ group), explaining the observed edge modes.

 The concepts developed in this work apply to symmetry-enriched CFTs with a general on-site symmetry group $G$; we refer to them also as $G$-enriched CFTs, or $G$-CFTs for short.
-This is not only relevant for condensed matter systems---such as the example described above---but also to high-energy physics; in particular, $G$-CFTs can be related to discrete torsion of orbifold CFTs, arising in string theory \cite{Vafa95,Douglas98,Sharpe03}, although edge modes had not yet been pointed out in that context.
-For illustrative purposes, we focus on two particular symmetry groups in this work: the unitary group $\mathbb Z_2 \times \mathbb Z_2$ and the anti-unitary $\mathbb Z_2 \times \mathbb Z_2^T$ (where complex conjugation is defined relative to an on-site basis).
-In particular, for the Ising CFT, the former (latter) gives rise to edge modes whose finite-size splitting is exponentially (algebraically) small in system size.
+This is not only relevant for condensed matter systems---such as the example described above---but also to high-energy physics; in particular, $G$-CFTs can be related to discrete torsion of orbifold CFTs, arising in string theory \cite{Vafa86,Vafa95,Douglas98,Sharpe03}, although edge modes had not yet been pointed out in that context.
+While we introduce our framework for general symmetry groups $G$ and discuss a variety of examples, for clarity we will illustrate these concepts in detail for two particular symmetry groups: the unitary group $\mathbb Z_2 \times \mathbb Z_2$ and the anti-unitary $\mathbb Z_2 \times \mathbb Z_2^T$ (where complex conjugation is defined relative to an on-site basis).
+In particular, for the Ising CFT, the former (latter) symmetry group gives rise to edge modes whose finite-size splitting is exponentially (algebraically) small in system size.
 For the algebraic splitting, we show that the power is remarkably high, $\sim 1/L^{14}$.
+This is derived by studying the symmetry properties of descendant operators in the CFT.
+To emphasize the generality of our approach, we present examples for other symmetry groups, including $U(1) \times \mathbb Z_2 \times \mathbb Z_2^T$, $U(1) \rtimes \mathbb Z_2^T$ and $\mathbb Z_3 \times \mathbb Z_3$.
 We also discuss the classification of such symmetry-enriched CFTs, providing a complete answer in the case of the Ising CFT for a general symmetry group $G$.
+The topological invariants we introduce can also be generalized to higher dimensions, which we illustrate at the end of this work.